-While these technologies often dominate headlines, however, software-defined networking (SD-WAN) is the unsung hero in the background enabling and consuming all these technologies.
+While these technologies often dominate headlines, however, managed SD-WAN services are the unsung hero in the background enabling and consuming all these technologies.
 In much the same way virtualization has fundamentally changed the data center for cloud computing, SD-WAN is the backbone of digital transformation.
 It’s playing an indispensable role in transforming and securing corporate networks.

 Doing any type of business in 2020 requires higher bandwidth, faster speeds and secure connections.
 These demands are growing at an exponential rate that is far exceeding the capabilities of many companies.
 The COVID-19 pandemic underscores how important this is as the crisis has forced companies to test the limits of mobility while maintaining secure connections.
 Another imperative COVID-19 has thrust into the foreground is long-term cost efficiency ascompanies look to invest in solutions that offer them flexibility, reliability and savings in times of economic turbulence—something SD-WAN is uniquely positioned to do.